Field Sobriety Testing and DUI Charges

 legally drunk and subject to arrest and subsequent

 DUI charges.
-If facing allegations of a DUI, contact a Mesa DUI lawyer for legal assistance
+If facing allegations of a DUI, contact a Tempe DUI lawyer for legal

 DUI Attorney Serving Phoenix, Scottsdale, Tempe & The Entire East Valley